ExLibrisGroup/hep-CloudApp-ItemUpdater-Excel/README.md

 # hep-CloudApp-ItemUpdater-Excel
-Item updater by Excel - Can change item information easily by uploading excel file
+Item updater by Excel.
+Change item information easily by uploading an Excel file.